 There are a plethora of teachings where it is said that we are blessed by God when we give to the local church, especially the tithe.
 Is there some kind of spiritual law that rewards us for giving to local churches, ministries, and the like?
 What I discovered about this topic was simply amazing and liberating at the same time.
 I encourage you to read my study, Tithing, Giving, Sowing, and Reaping at www.pursuingthetruth.org/tithing-giving-sowing-reaping.
-I also encourage you to read an article of mine on 2 Corinthians chapters 8 and 9 at www.pursuingthetruth.org/godly-giving.

 This study is about wealth, provision, and financial blessings from a biblical perspective.
 Does God want us wealthy?
 How do we acquire the provisions of God for our normal needs and desires?
 How can we obtain financial blessings from God or are we on our own with that?
 This study was written to answer these questions and to shed light on the topic in general.

 I would like to say that this study is complete objective, but such would and perhaps could not be the case.
 I have experiences with regards to finances and the provisions of God.
 I have sometimes wondered why things happen the way they did when what I heard from ministers is that things should have happened very differently.
-However, when reading the Bible with an awareness of presuppositions and an attempt to read pragmatically, I saw a different picture of life emerge.
+However, when reading the bible with an awareness of presuppositions and an attempt to read pragmatically, I saw a different picture of life emerge.
 Perhaps God hasn’t done what we expected because He never said that he would do certain things.
 Examining the lives of biblical characters, I did not see a magical life.
 They had the same struggles we have, but with faith and hope in God, they were able to overcome.

 Sometimes, success doesn’t look the way we want it to look or the way we were told it should look (consider Joseph).
 Sometimes, we have to go through hardships or hard work to acquire the great things that God has for us.
-This study hopes to shed some light on the place of finances in our lives and how God is involved in it.
+This study hopes to shed some light on the place of finances in our life and how God is involved in it.

 A major portion of this study examines the wealthy people in the bible, both godly and ungodly, good or bad, etc. How did people become wealthy in biblical times?
 Did they use a spiritual law given to them by God?
 Did God do something special for them that is out of reach for us?
-After examining these people’s lives as revealed to us in Scripture, I hope that we will see the reality of our finances in a relationship with God’s way for us and His interaction with people in general.
+After examining these people’s lives as revealed to us in Scripture, I hope that we will see the reality of our finances in relationship with God’s way for us and His interaction with people in general.
 The goal of examining these people is to see how they became rich and to uncover any spiritual law or principle that we can also use to become prosperous/wealthy.

 We are also going to look at many scriptures in the bible about money and wealth.
 Are there any secrets to success revealed in them?
 We will see.
 From these scriptures and the examination of wealthy people, we will determine how financial blessings were obtained in the Old and New Testaments respectively.

 I don’t think that we can talk about financial blessings or wealth from a biblical perspective without discussing tithing.
 Tithing is a very big issue in the Christian community.
 I have a detailed study on the topic as mentioned above.
-However, we will briefly discuss it in this study, because of how impacting it is in our lives and money.
+However, we will briefly discuss it in this study, because of how impacting it is on our lives and money.

 We will then compile what we have learned from the above analysis and come to a conclusion about wealth, provision, and financial blessings.